How to Use Drywall Anchors

 STEP 4: Attach your rack or shelf to the wall by screwing into the drywall anchor.

 Once again, make sure you first put the screw through the hole of the thing you’re attaching to the wall.
 (In this example, we’re attaching a bracket to the wall to support a small shelf.
 Note how the screw passes through the hole in the bracket before twisting into the drywall anchor.)

 Here’s what it looks like behind your wall.
-The wide threads help the anchor grab on, and, when the screw goes in, it pops the barbs out for added power.
+The wide threads of a threaded drywall anchor and the serrations on the plug-style anchor help it to grab onto the surrounding drywall.
+When the screw goes in, it pops the barbs out for added power.
 Redecorating or moving out?
-When you’re without use for drywall anchors anymore, remove them with our pro tips.
+When you have no use for them anymore, learn how to remove drywall anchors.

 Additional reporting from Pete Fazio.